GREEKC/hackathon-marseille/README.md

 - Bus B1 (Castellane - Campus de Luminy).
 Opportunity to take the rond point du Prado in correspondence with the Metro 2 Bougainville-Ste Marguerite/Dromel.
 - Bus 21J (JET BUS) (Rond-Point du Prado - Campus de Luminy).
 Only during school times, in correspondence with the Metro 2 Bougainville-Ste Marguerite/Dromel..
 - Bus 24 or 24B (Ste Marguerite/Dromel - Campus de Luminy).
 In correspondence with the Metro 2 Bougainville-Ste Marguerite/Dromel.
+- INFO: The metro lines 1 and 2 operate from 5h00 to 21h00 weekdays and until 00h30 on Fridays, Saturdays and Sundays.

 ### Campus information